rajput-tarun/Indian_Tourism_Analysis/README.md

 ## Data Source

-The project utilizes data from [insert data source here], providing a reliable foundation for the tourism statistics analysis.
+The project utilizes data from [https://data.gov.in/], providing a reliable foundation for the tourism statistics analysis.

 ## Requirements